Waxing: The Ultimate Guide, FAQ & Tips

 Since you’re having numerous hairs pulled out at once, there is some discomfort involved with waxing.

 Pain tolerance is different for everyone.
-However, areas like the upper lip and underarms are usually the most sensitive.
+However, some areas can be worse.

 Typically, you can expect waxing to hurt the most the first time you have it done.